Toseben/shaderism-blog/content/blog/2018-12-21-multiview/index.md

 <View id="viewContainer" views={viewArray} viewCount={viewPow2} />
 ```

-Just a tiny bit more of black magic and we have an ugly **but** working prototype on our hands! `Scene.js` is where the majority of changes take place.
+A tiny bit more of black magic and we have an ugly **but** working prototype on our hands! `Scene.js` is where the majority of changes take place.
 For every view we'll be creating a new camera, luckily they're dirt cheap compared to [the real ones!][Camera Rig] Then rather than calling `renderer.render()` only once, no surprises here, we call it for every view.
-But because we don't want to render the same image multiple times we need to update some [parameters][Three.js Scissor] each time!
+But because we don't want to render the same image many times we need to update some [parameters][Three.js Scissor] each time!
 ```javascript{17-21}
 for (let i = 0; i < options.viewCount; i++) {
   const view = options.views[i];